 Things to Do

 Manatí is home to many nature reserves that are rich in springs, lakes, streams, lagoons, and rivers.
 As part of the northern karst, Manatí is a unique region distinguished by large limestone hills with white stone peaks poking out of the dense, green foliage.
 The small cave systems and landscapes resemble the ruins of lost cities consumed by tropical plants.

 Some of the most impressive rock formations can be found at Mar Chiquita (Little Sea), one of the town’s most popular beaches.
 There, the karst cliffs create an opening that allows the crystal-blue waters of the Atlantic Ocean to rush in, resulting in a mesmerizing sight.

 Other natural pools are located at La Poza de las Mujeres (The Women’s Pond), as well as nearby La Cueva de las Golondrinas (the Cave of the Swallows).
 Both are located near Hacienda La Esperanza, a nature reserve protected by the Conservation Trust of Puerto Rico.

 Where to Eat

 If you’re looking for a quick bite and a staple Manatí fritter, be sure to stop by Pastelillos Lamboy, home to the town’s famous pastelillos.
 For more than 60 years, Lamboy has served its traditional mashed potatoes and meat-turnover recipe, and it’s a local delicacy that’s not to be missed.

 At El Tren de Cano you can savor local and traditional cuisine like rice and beans, deep-fried pork, and mofongo in a creatively designed location.
-Su Casa Steakhouse is another great stop and a well-known mesón gastronómico.
+Another great place for mofongo, as well as paella, tostones de pana, and other specialties, Salt & Pepper is a welcoming spot for lunch and dinner.

 Where to Stay